INFORMSJoC/2021.0299/README.md

 ## Cite

 To cite this software, please cite the [paper](https://doi.org/10.1287/ijoc.2019.0934) (UPDATE LINK) using its DOI and the software itself, using the following DOI.
+(UPDATE DOI)

 [![DOI](https://zenodo.org/badge/285853815.svg)](https://zenodo.org/badge/latestdoi/285853815)

 Below is the BibTex for citing this version of the code.
-UPDATE!
+(UPDATE DOI)

 ```
 @article{CacheTest,